churchlab/optmage/README.md

 From the top-level directory (one directory **above** the `tests/` directory), run (with the virtualenv enabled on the shell):

         (venv)$ nosetests

+## Usage

+There is currently a single script that does all the work: `src/optmage/oligo_designer.py`.

+The user can list all the options available by running (remember to use the proper virtualenv):

+    (venv)$ python oligo_designer.py -h

+By default the script creates oligos based on the configuration in `src/optmage/data/INPUT_targets.txt`, relative to the reference genome `src/optmage/data/mg1655.fasta`.
+Users should specify different inpus using the above flags.

+NOTE: The script currently has defaults tuned to the canonical E. coli MG1655 strain so using a different strain may require some edits.